How does the History process works?

 REJ_STAGE: Cleanse job name.

-Multiple Instance Jobs / Generic Sequences
+Instance Jobs / Generic Sequences

 Shared jobs can be used across several projects and several instances of a job can be run at the same time.
 This is called multiple instance jobs.